uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 ## Retrieve a tax calculation

-The individual calculations API allows software to:
+The Individual calculations API allows software to:

 * list self-assessment tax calculations for a given National Insurance number (NINO) and tax year
 * trigger a self-assessment tax calculation for a given tax year.
-The result of the calculation can be explored via the “Retrieve a self-assessment tax calculation metadata” endpoint
+The result of the calculation can be explored through the “Retrieve a self-assessment tax calculation metadata” endpoint
 * retrieve high-level calculation metadata for a given Calculation ID
 * retrieve the calculated Income Tax and National Insurance contributions for a given NINO and Calculation ID
 * retrieve the taxable income that has been used in the self-assessment tax calculation for a given NINO and Calculation ID